aprs434/aprs434.github.io/README.md

 - `cs`: the compressed course and speed
 - `T`: the _Compression Type Byte_

 > **⚠ <u>REFRAIN</u> from adding altitude data when being terrestial.
-Do not add any other data or comments!**
+Do not add any other data nor comments!**

 ### Encoding CCCC
 Treat the given 6 character callsign string as a Base36 encoding.
 Decode it first to an integer.
-Then, encode this integer as a 4 character Base256 bytestring.
+Then, encode this integer as a 4 byte Base256 bytestring.

 ### Decoding CCCC

 ### Encoding D
+First, multiply the _SSID_ integer by 16 and add the path code as listed in below table.
+Then, convert the resulting integer to a single Base256 byte.

 ### Decoding D

 ### Codec Algorithms